inpla/inpla/README.md

   This is written in interaction nets as follows: ![add1](pic/add1.png)

-  In Inpla, each agent is expressed as a term.
-For instance, after putting distinct names on auxiliary ports, the `add` agent is written as a term `add(ret,x)`.
-Every computation is performed on connections between principal ports (drawn as arrows) according to interaction rules.
+  In Inpla (and textual notation in interaction nets also), each agent is expressed as a term whose arguments correspond to its auxiliary ports.
+For instance, the `add` agent in the most left-hand side of the above figure, after putting distinct names on auxiliary ports such as `ret` and `x`, is written as a term `add(ret,x)` by assembling these names anti-clockwise from the principal port (drawn as an arrow).

+  Every computation is performed on connections between principal ports according to interaction rules.
 These rules are written textually as follows:

   ```
   add(ret, x) >< Z => ret~x;